Anastasio Bustamante: Bustamante appoints a new government

 Bustamante officially began his presidency on 1 January 1830.
 He named Lucas Alamán: Minister of Interior and Exterior Relations, Rafael Mangino y Mendívil: Minister of Finance, Colonel José Antonio Facio: Minister of War and Marine, and Minister of Justice: José Ignacio Espinosa.
 Congress ratified the Plan of Jalapa, but it did not annul the results of the election of 1828.
 It rather declared Guerrero unfit to rule, and as a consequence vice-president Bustamante was now president.

 The new government, notably Alaman and Facio regretted the expulsion of the Spaniards which had been carried out under previous administrations, but did not attempt to undue such measures due to popular anti-Spanish feeling.

 Uprisings against Bustamante

 Meanwhile, Guerrero remained at large in the south of the country, and the commanders who had previously all fought the Spaniards now found themselves on opposing sides of a civil conflict.
 On the side of Guerrero were Juan Álvarez, Francisco Mongoy, Gordiano Guzmán, and Isidoro Montes de Oca.
-On the side of Bustamante were Nicolas Bravo, Manuel de Mier y Terán, and Melchor Múzquiz.
+On the side of Bustamante were Nicolás Bravo, Manuel de Mier y Terán, and Melchor Múzquiz.
 The conflict flared up in other parts of the country but was suppressed.
 A brother of the ex-president Guadalupe Victoria was executed for taking arms against the government.